 V.K.
 Narasimhan in 1998 with Robert Priddy at Prashanthi Nilayam - VKN in his Prashanthi apartment - V.K.N with Robert Priddy - Brindavan 1994

-Like many Sai followers of the kind I once was - I refuse to continue to observe Sathya Sai's directions to avoid absolutely all criticism of anyone but oneself.
-I remove the gag he imposes on followers - and which followers are induced to impose further on themselves - and am only concerned to tell the truth as it presents itself to me on a factual basis.
+I refuse to continue to observe Sathya Sai's directions to avoid absolutely all criticism of anyone but oneself.
+I reject the gag he imposed on followers - and which followers were and are induced to impose further on themselves - and am only concerned to tell the truth as it presents itself to me on a factual basis.
 I came to know very many important negative facts about Sathya Sai, his ashrams and organization, and not least from V.K.
 Narasimhan.
 This included information on the gravest kinds of criminal behaviour.
 Many others have, of course, made these discovery themselves and before I did.
 I admit to having experienced many instances of connected with Sathya Sai which are generally called 'paranormal', but I cannot say in honesty that these have proved fruitful for my life.
 I may have had some kind of indirect help from him, yet this is a matter of what one chooses to believe and not one of certainty as there is neither proof nor any confirmation from Sai Baba on it.
 Rather to the contrary, in fact.
 Gratitude I once felt for events that I then believed to be his doing - things for which I did much in return for about 18 years - has withered in the face of lies and deceits in which he has been caught out.

 Sathya Sai has made a lot of propaganda about 'the truth'.
 He has insisted that the truth can never harm anyone (which seems highly unrealistic anyhow), though he also defeats himself by teaching that no one should tell true things about people which are 'unpleasant' or 'hurtful' for them.
 This duplicity - to conceal the truth on such a basis is to encourage the art of cover-up, whitewash and untruthfulness.
 Seeing that there is hardly a single fact about anything that is not somehow hurtful to someone, there could be no public debate, legal proceedings or any free speech if one followed this absurd 'teaching'.
 Sai Baba drew Narasimhan to him not least, doubtless, because the latter had a high reputation for fearless truth speaking (after his brave confrontation of Indira Gandhi during the Emergency of 1975-7).
 V.K.
 Narasimhan eventually became more and more unable to tell the truth about events in the ashram and particularly about Sathya Sai himself, that he was severely compromised but he was unable to constrain himself from critical comments in public (though never in written form), nor from telling me in confidence what really worried him.